-The primary function of the county medical examiner is to determine a truthful, logical, and scientifically unbiased statement of the cause and the manner of death.
-(Iowa Code 331.801-805 and Administrative Code 641-127 govern county medical examiner activities).
+The primary function of the county medical examiner is to determine a truthful, logical, and scientifically unbiased statement of the cause and the manner of death. (lowa Code 331.801-805 and Administrative Code 641-127 govern county medical examiner activities).

-County medical examiners are uniquely qualified to investigate the deaths of individual citizens in their counties, not only because of their medical training, but also by virtue of the fact they usually live and work in the counties in which they serve.
-County medical examiners must display uncompromising honesty, integrity, and loyalty to their community and their oath, regardless of any pressure they may receive from outside sources.
+County medical examiners are uniquely qualified to investigate the deaths of individual citizens in their counties, not only because of their medical training, but because they usually live and work in the counties in which they serve.
+County medical examiners must display uncompromising honesty, integrity and loyalty to their community and their oath, regardless of any pressure they may receive from outside sources.